Iron with silicate inclusions, ungrouped

 A rare Saharan iron meteorite weighing 2 kg was found near the border of Morocco and Algeria.
 The mass was obtained by G. Cintron of Island Meteorites, and a portion was sent for study to several institutions, including the Hawaii Institute of Geophysics & Planetology, the Institute of Geophysics and Planetary Physics in Los Angeles, the Enrico Fermi Institute in Chicago, the Universitat Bern in Switzerland, and Washington University in St. Louis.
 This meteorite contains sub-mm- to cm-sized, rounded, greenish-yellow, silicate inclusions dispersed throughout the metal host constituting ~44 vol%.
 Some of the silicates are aligned along shear planes that were probably created during an impact event.

 Northwest Africa 176 is nearly identical to the meteorite Bocaiuva in elemental abundances, oxygen isotope composition, and petrographic features, and both were likely derived from the same parent bodyan asteroid with a composition similar to the COCV clan.
-Although the O-isotopic composition for both NWA 176 (Δ17O = 5.2) and Bocaiuva is similar to that of the IAB iron complex, they are clearly resolved from that group by their significantly lower Au and As values (Wasson, 2011).
-This O-isotopic value is also similar to the pallasites of the Eagle Station grouplet (see diagram below), but the Ge and Ga contents are higher in these silicated irons, which suggests an origin from similar chondritic material in the same region of the solar nebula.
+Although the O-isotopic composition for both NWA 176 (Δ17O = 5.2) and Bocaiuva is similar to that of the IAB iron complex, they are clearly resolved from that group both by their significantly lower Au and As values (Wasson, 2011) and Mo isotope systematics (Budde et al., 2016).
+This O-isotopic value is also similar to the pallasites of the Eagle Station grouplet (see diagram below), but the Ge and Ga contents are higher in these silicated irons which suggests an origin from similar chondritic material in the same region of the protoplanetary disk.
 Northwest Africa 176 and Bocaiuva, along with the Eagle Station group pallasites, are resolved from the main-group pallasites and the major iron groups by their higher Ge/Ga ratios, higher Cu and Ir contents, and lower Au, As, and Sb contents.
 For those few irons that do have Ge/Ga ratios similar to NWA 176, in particular, the irons of group IIF and certain ungrouped irons such as the silicated iron Mbosi, their elemental abundance ratios rule against a genetic relationship with NWA 176 and its relatives.
-Nevertheless, it is likely they all originated in the same nebular region from similar chondritic precursor material.
+Nevertheless, it is likely they all originated from similar chondritic precursor material in the carbonaceous reservoir beyond Jupiter.